Actipro/WPF-Controls/Documentation/topics/gauge/index.md

 - Ability to include any number of [ranges](linear-gauge-features/ranges.md), which can highlight areas of interest.
 - [Refresh rate](linear-gauge-features/pointers.md) can be used to limit the number of updates made to a pointer, which gives the user enough time to see the updated values.

-### ToggleSwitch Features
+### FlipSwitch Features

 - Includes several built-in [frame rims and backgrounds](circular-gauge-features/frames.md), each with a unique effect.
-- Supports two [switch](toggle-switch-features/switch.md) types and customizable colors.
+- Supports two [switch](flip-switch-features/switch.md) types and customizable colors.
-- Allows for two or three [checked states](toggle-switch-features/switch.md), with smooth animations used when transitioning between states.
+- Allows for two or three [checked states](flip-switch-features/switch.md), with smooth animations used when transitioning between states.

 *This product is written in 100% pure C#, and includes detailed documentation and samples.*